pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 Testing and Scanning](ootb-supply-chain-testing-scanning.html) to install the required packages.
 You only need to set up only one of these packages.

-Either of these Supply Chains is able to use the Jenkins service during the `source-tester` phase of the pipeline.
+Either of these Supply Chains can use the Jenkins service during the `source-tester` phase of the pipeline.

-### <a id="using-the-ootb-jenkins-task"></a> Using the Out of the Box Jenkins Task
+### <a id="using-ootb-jenkins-task"></a> Using the Out of the Box Jenkins Task

-The intent of the Jenkins task provided via Out of the Box templates is to help Tanzu Application Platform users to integrate with and make use of the modern application deployment pipeline provided by our platform while maintaining their existing test suites on their Jenkins services.
+The intent of the Jenkins task provided using Out of the Box templates is to help Tanzu Application Platform users to integrate with and make use of the modern application deployment pipeline provided by our platform while maintaining their existing test suites on their Jenkins services.

 The Out of the Box Jenkins task makes use of an existing Jenkins Job to run test suites on source code.

-#### 1. Configuring a Jenkins job in an existing Jenkins Pipeline
+#### <a id="config-jenkins-existing"></a> Configuring a Jenkins job in an existing Jenkins Pipeline

-This section of the guide shows how to configure a Jenkins job that can be kicked off by the Tanzu Application Platform Jenkins task.
+This section of the guide shows how to configure a Jenkins job that you can kick off by the Tanzu Application Platform Jenkins task.

-#### Example Jenkins Job
+#### <a id="ex-jenkins-job"></a> Example Jenkins Job

-Here is an example of a script that can be added to your pipeline that specifies source url and source revision information for your source code target.
+Here is an example of a script that you can add to your pipeline that specifies source URL and source revision information for your source code target.
 This example uses a Jenkins instance that is deployed on a Kubernetes cluster although this is not the only possible configuration for a Jenkins instance.